 Spending a night here gives us better acclimatization and allows us to explore unique surroundings.
 We can visit the Khumjung monastery which showcases mysterious YETI skull and scalp.
 You can also get excellent views of Mt.
 Ama Dablam and Mt.
 Everest from Sir Edmund Hillary Memorial Park.

 Day 4: Khumjung (3800 m) to Phortse (3840 m) 5 hours

-Just like yesterday, we will choose an unbeaten trail above the main “tourist highway” towards the base camp.
-Firstly we descend through beautiful rhododendron forest to Sansa from where we gradually climb up through the treeless zone.
+Just like yesterday we will chose an unbeaten trail above the main “tourist highway” towards the base camp.
+Firstly we descend through beautiful rhododendron forest to Sansa from where we gradually climb up through treeless zone.
 On our way to Phortse, we cross a small Mongla pass and continue via Phortse Tenga by crossing a bridge over Dudh Kosi.

 Make sure you get your cameras ready as the views along the way are breathtaking.
-You might also snap some fantastic shots of herds of grazing Himalayan Thar, Danfe pheasants- a multi-colored Nepal’s national birds, Tibetan snowcock and many other animals.
+You might also snap some fantastic shots of herds of grazing Himalayan Thar, Danfe pheasants- a multi-coloured Nepal’s national birds, Tibetan snow cock and many other animals.

 We will finish off today’s trek in Phortse – another largest Sherpa village still with their unique Tibetan-Buddhist practices, where the people will welcome you with warm greetings and hospitality.

 Day 5: Phortse (3840 m) to Dingboche (4400 m) 4 hours